DMH-HARQ: Reliable and Open Latency-Constrained Wireless Transport Network: Numerical Evaluation

 \subsection{Simulation Setup}

-The setup of our simulation campaign is detailed in Tab.~\ref{tab:sim_setup}.
-Among all the parameters, there are four \revise{that are of particular interest to us} to test the sensitivity of our approach, namely the total time frame length $T\subscript{max}$, the number of hops $I$, the decoding/feedback delay $T\subscript{l}$, and the mean channel gain $\overline{g}$.
+The setup of our simulation campaign is detailed in Tab.~\ref{tab:sim_setup}. {It is worth remarking that we consider here the E2E delay $T\subscript{max}$ no longer than \SI{1}{\milli\second}.
+Considering the low mobility of transceivers of wireless backhaul channels, this setup ensures that the delay over each single hop is lower than the coherence time of \ac{LoS} channels in the centimeter wave range~\cite{RBC2009spatial,LKT+2021positioning}, which is commonly used for such channels.} Among all the parameters, there are four {that are of particular interest to us} to test the sensitivity of our approach, namely the total time frame length $T\subscript{max}$, the number of hops $I$, the decoding/feedback delay $T\subscript{l}$, and the mean channel gain $\overline{g}$.
 Each of these key parameters is assigned with a default value and a test range.
 When benchmarking the approaches regarding one key parameter over its test range, all the rest key parameters are specified to their default values.
-For every individual specification, $n\subscript{MC}=\revise{1~000~000}$ runs of Monte-Carlo test are conducted, each run with an independently generated set of channel conditions for the $I$ hops, with which all approaches are tested.
+For every individual specification, $n\subscript{MC}={1~000~000}$ runs of Monte-Carlo test are conducted, each run with an independently generated set of channel conditions for the $I$ hops, with which all approaches are tested.